OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

 Polygons versus MultiPolygons, the driver will in most cases default to assuming a MultiPolygon for the geometry of a layer with **geometry_type** polygon.
 The one exception where a Polygon type will be used is when the attribute **part_node_count** is not present within that layer's geometry container.
-Per convention requirements, the driver supports reading from geometries with X, Y, and Z axes.
+Per convention requirements, the driver supports reading and writing from geometries with X, Y, and Z axes.
+Writing from source layers with features containing an M axis is also partially supported.
+The X, Y, and Z information of a measured feature will be able to be captured in a CF-1.8 netCDF file, but the measure information will be lost completely.

 When working with a CF-1.6/WKT dataset, layers with a geometry type of Point or Point25D will cause the implicit creation of x,y(,z)